utekleong/TPESS-Network-S2/README.md

-# Investigating the Within- and Between-person Associations Between a Transdiagnostic Core Vulnerability, Internalizing Symptoms, and Negative Situational Experiences: A Network Analysis
+# Investigating the Between- and Within-Person Associations among Core Cognitive Vulnerability, Internalizing Symptoms, and Negative Situational Experiences: A Longitudinal Network Analysis

 This repository contains the data and code for the study titled "Investigating the Within- and Between-person Associations Between a Transdiagnostic Core Vulnerability, Internalizing Symptoms, and Negative Situational Experiences: A Network Analysis".
 Deidentified data to replicate the analyses performed in this study are available in ./data.